sdmx-twg/sdmx-im/docs/source/Sections/Section1/SDMX_2-1_SECTION_1_Framework.rst

-The intent of this guideline is two-fold: to provide a core set of concepts which can be used to structure statistical data and metadata, to promote interoperability between systems (“structural metadata”, as described above); and to promote the exchange of metadata more widely, with a set of harmonized concept names and definitions for other types of metadata (“reference metadata”, as defined above.)
+The intent of this guideline is two-fold: to provide a core set of concepts which can be used to structure statistical data and metadata, to promote interoperability between systems ("structural metadata", as described above); and to promote the exchange of metadata more widely, with a set of harmonized concept names and definitions for other types of metadata ("reference metadata", as defined above.)

 Metadata Common Vocabulary
 --------------------------